Achievable logoAchievable logo

 A one-dimensional space involves only a single measure of length or distance.

-In a two-dimensional framework, objects are defined on a flat plane using an x-y coordinate system, incorporating both length and width.
+In a two-dimensional framework, objects are defined on a flat plane using an x-y coordinate system, which includes both length and width.

-Three-dimensional space adds depth, with objects described by x, y, and z coordinates, capturing volume.
+Three-dimensional space adds depth.
+Objects are described by x, y, and z coordinates, which lets us represent volume.

 SI base units table